untoldwind/KontrolSystem/docsSrc/content/reference/core_logging.md

 title: "core::logging"
 ---

 Provides basic logging.
-In KSP all log messages will apear in the debug console as well as the `KSP.log` file.
+In KSP all log messages will appear in the debug console as well as the `KSP.log` file.

 # Functions